Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Discussion

 \section{Discussion}

-This section discusses the challenges implied from or highlighted in the identified literature and elaborates on future directions.
-Additionally, it summarizes the different perspectives identified in white and gray literature.
+This section discusses the challenges implied by or highlighted in the identified literature and elaborates on future directions.
+Additionally, it summarizes the different implications identified in white and gray literature.
+Moreover, to complement the discussion of challenges and implications, we analyzed how these aspects are related.

-One must note that the manuscript identified a high concentration of studies on architectural decision support (30\%) and reverse engineering/reconstruction (37\%), which is much higher than the average and suggests what the current trend is in our community.
-GenAI, in its current state, can only provide basic, high-level design blueprints but requires extensive detailing for more nuanced architectural decisions \cite{Chandraraj23}.
-However, there are multiple open challenges as we elaborate next.